Greg Swindell: Post-playing career

 In 2004, Swindell was a volunteer assistant coach at Texas State University–San Marcos.
 In 2005, he returned to coach his alma mater, Texas Longhorns baseball, helping the team win its sixth NCAA College World Series crown.

 In 2007 and 2008, Swindell served a second stint on the Texas Longhorns coaching staff, as the first base coach and helping with the pitchers.

 Swindell was inducted into the College Baseball Hall of Fame in the class of 2008.

 During the 2009 Major League Baseball season, Swindell worked as a post-game analyst on Fox Sports Arizona following Arizona Diamondbacks telecast.
 Since 2010, he has been on Thursday morning "Talk Baseball" segments on 1300 the zone (KVET-AM).

 Since 2016, Swindell has served as the TV analyst for the Texas Longhorns on Longhorn Network.

-Personal life

-Swindell and his wife Sarah have four children; three daughters, Hayley, Brenna, and Sophia, and a son, Dawson.